In the 16th century Spain and its empire.

-We offer much more than a wine tasting.
+I would say we offer much more than a wine tour.
 We also want to tell the story of the wines and their surroundings.
 The trips we make through the wineries of Castilla y León and Castilla La Mancha are long enough to have great conversations that fall short when we delve into certain topics.

-Curiously, when I’m in the big city, that interest in meeting new people doesn’t drive me crazy.
+Curiously, when I’m in the big city, that interest in meeting new people and making new friends doesn’t drive me crazy.
 Those who come with a specific interest in knowing Spain and its wines are a reward that I did not expect when I started doing this activity.

 Gutenberg, with the invention of typography and printing, changed the transmission of knowledge.
+It is the time of Leonardo da Vinci.
 The future kings of Castile and Aragon married each other.

-A revolution in was discovered that allowed ships to sail with unfavorable winds.
+A revolution was made that allowed ships to sail with unfavorable winds.
 The first ones who took advantage of it were the Portuguese.
 They discovered the African way to reach Asia.

 With the capture of Constantinople, Istanbul in our days, the silk route was cut.
 The first solution was given by the Portuguese.
 They discovered the African route that circumnavigated Africa and reached India and China.

 That meant a huge wealth for Portugal that turned that route into a monopoly.